doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Messaging & Engagement Research.md

 > 🔗 Source: Societ.com (site now inactive or unavailable)
 >
 >
 > This pre-pandemic trends forecast offered a snapshot of shifting strategies and donor behaviors in the nonprofit sector entering 2020.
-While dated, many of its observations remain relevant today—especially around digital engagement and donor expectations.
+While dated, many of its observations remain relevant today-especially around digital engagement and donor expectations.
 >
 > **Key Takeaways:**
 >